 - Mix it Up (Try Both!): Experience Spinning on your own terms – find a class nearby, get a SpinnerÒ bike of your own, or, try a combination of both to mix up your routine.

 3. Burn Calories as You Enjoy Your Ride

-Now, consider the popularity of indoor cycling and the unified enjoyment you can often see on the faces of a full class of people.
+If you need further proof of the benefits of indoor cycling, just look to the unified enjoyment you can often see on the faces of a full class of people.
 That type of unified enjoyment – the authentic excitement, inspiring environment and unified dedication, all rolled into one is rarely associated with weight loss.
-Spinning is an opportunity to enjoy your time burning calories – burning substantial calories. [i]
+Spinning is an opportunity to enjoy your time while you burn substantial calories. [i]

 4. Improve Your Cardio for a Healthy Heart